JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 - Emoji class use: All of attributes in the emojis.py file had the same names as methods, which conflicted and was repeated code.
 Emojis.py has 1 class and calls the class in run.py and statements.py at the string ie. "+ emoji_choice.seaturtle".

+- Keyboard arrows:
+1. Goal: Download a module to support the keyboard arrows Up, Down, Right, Left.
+Solely for user experience and ease throughout the game.
+2. Actions: Imported keyboard, pyglet, pygame, os from OSMOD, pynput and Tkinter *; all separately.
+None of these worked and displayed many errors.
+Time spent trying to correct these errros is largely time lost.
+As the site runs solely on a terminal, the graphical inputs weren't supported.
+3. Back to basics: Instead have reverted to alphanumeric input only and described keys 'u' as Up for example.
+4. Further issues:
+- Import error - script running as root; Backend error suggesting 'must use a root' whilst using the library on Linux.
+Based on answers from ChatGBT, installed a root with myenv in the backend files alongisde main files.
+- After looking closely to the traceback message, identifieid the source error: 'event = keyboard.read_event()  # Capture a keyboard event' (a line of code that hadn't been removed after several other testing tried in (2) above.)
+- Result: Running 'if keyboard.is_pressed("u") == ' instead.

 ### Unsolved Bugs

-Key arrows:

-- Imported keyboard, pyglet, pygame, os from OSMOD, pynput and Tkinter *; all separately to try to import key arrows for use in a game.
-As the site runs solely on a terminal, the graphical inputs weren't supported.
-- Instead have reverted to alphanumeric input only and described keys 'u' as Up for example.

-Import error - script running as root:
-- Backend error suggesting that I must use a root whilst using the library on Linux.
-Have installed a root with myenv.

 https://stackoverflow.com/questions/7053971/python-trouble-using-escape-key-to-exit
 https://stackoverflow.com/questions/25494726/how-to-use-pygame-keydown-to-execute-something-every-time-through-a-loop-while-t